 - Batman: latex, as it had to be protective (the comics version always seemed like regular fabric, a look which at least one Fan Film goes for).

-- Batman Begins has a suit that is mostly made of some form of kevlar.
-The Dark Knight adds ceramic plating for even more protection, and a lampshade for movie Batmen being unable to turn their heads.
+- Batman Begins has Bruce use a prototype military suit made mostly from kevlar.
+The Dark Knight adds ceramic plating for even more protection, and a lampshade for movie Batmen being unable to turn their heads - his integrated mask and cowl is separated into lobstered neck protection and a mask that's reminiscent of a motorcycle helmet

 - Deliberately averted in the Green Lantern movie.
 The nature of the suit is a construct of the ring, after debating on a CG enhanced suit they decided to make the entire suit CG superimposed over Ryan Reynolds wearing a motion capture suit (the same process was in fact used with Robert Downey Jr. for Iron Man).
 The same goes for all human-performed Lanterns in the movie.
 The process was almost seamless, but fan reaction to the look varied.